Pirates of the Caribbean: The Eye of the Wind

 Barbossa (aside, as they stroll down the dock toward the ships): “Jack, Jack, Jack.
 You keep chasing eternal life.
 That dream clearly is not your true fate.”

 PLOT PUSH: The fortress is hit with an earthquake, just as the church’s fleet attacks.
 We see Baldassaro again rubbing the mysterious pearl button.
 As the fortress collapses around them, Barbossa joins the quest, having little choice but to flee.
-The Vengeance sails off with the two Commodores on board, and more ships are mysteriously crushed behind them.
+The Vengeance sails off with the two Commodores on board, and more ships are mysteriously crushed behind them by a swelling in the waters.

 Jack: “This is the second time we’ve been driven from port by the church and the splintering of ships.”